a general holiday survival guide,

 In response, I accessed the CBD Studies page on hemplucid.com, which provides links to peer-reviewed clinical studies for dozens of conditions.
 With the resources on this page, the incredulity began to disappear from my friend (as much as that is possible for a philosophy professor.)
-He realized then, I think, that medical cannabis might be more than snake oil, and there is a reason that the citizens of this nation and others are beginning to recognize the vital need for full, unfettered, unobstructed legalization of the cannabis family of plants.
+It was then, I think, that he considered that medical cannabis might be more than snake oil, and there is a reason that the citizens of this nation and others are beginning to recognize the vital need for full, unfettered, unobstructed legalization of the cannabis family of plants.

 "I am excited to review this website, and to try CBD," he said.

 The conversation has lingered with me for days.

 LEARNING ABOUT CBD PRESENTS GATEWAYS INTO NUMEROUS FIELDS OF KNOWLEDGE.

 Endeavoring to learn about CBD opens the mind to the pursuit of education in various fascinating fields.